waheeduk/waheeduk/README.md

 - 👋 Hi, I’m @waheeduk
-- 👀 I’m interested in python, and the godot game engine.
+- 👀 I’m interested in python, and C++.
-- 🌱 I’m currently learning C++ by trying to create a game engine with SDL2.

 <!---